pgarst/JavaBio/README.md

-This repo contains code samples, data and problem solutions for the forthcoming book "Computational Biology with Java".
+This repo contains code samples, data and problem solutions for the book "Computational Biology with Java".

-Check back for publication information.
+See petergarst.com for more information.